 • WASH your hands thoroughly prior to cleaning or touching your piercing for any reason.

 • SALINE soak for five to ten minutes once or more per day.
 Invert a cup of warm saline solution over the area to form a vacuum.
 For certain piercings it may be easier to apply using clean gauze or paper towels saturated with saline solution.
-A brief rinse afterward will remove any residue.

 • RINSE thoroughly to remove all traces of the soap from the piercing.
 It is not necessary to rotate the jewelry through the piercing.

 • DRY by gently patting with clean, disposable paper products.
 Cloth towels can harbor bacteria and snag on jewelry, causing injury.

 WHAT IS NORMAL?